 - Both players shuffle and present their deck to the opponent for final shuffle and/or cut.

 - Both players reveal the weapon(s) and equipment they have chosen for this game, draw cards up to their hero's intellect, and begin the first turn of the game.

 End of Match Procedure

-When time is called in the round and a winner of the current game is yet to be determined, the turn player completes their turn, then 3 additional turns (in total between both players) are played.
-At the conclusion of the additional turns, if the winner of the game has not been determined, the current game is a draw.
+When time is called in the round and a winner of the current game is yet to be determined, the turn player completes their turn, then 1 additional turn is played.
+At the conclusion of the additional turn, if a winner of the game has not been determined, the current game is a draw.